-- Identifies victim workloads whose latency has crossed the dynamic performance threshold, which is the upper boundary of the latency forecast: - For volumes on HDD or Flash Pool hybrid aggregates (local tier), events are triggered only when the latency is greater than 5 milliseconds (ms) and the IOPS are more than 10 operations per second (ops/sec). - For volumes on all-SSD aggregates or FabricPool aggregates (cloud tier), events are triggered only when the latency is greater than 1 ms and the IOPS are more than 100 ops/sec. - Identifies the cluster component in contention.
+- Identifies victim workloads whose latency has crossed the performance threshold, which is the upper boundary of the expected range: - For volumes on HDD or Flash Pool (hybrid) aggregates, events are triggered only when the latency is greater than 5 milliseconds (ms) and the IOPS are more than 10 operations per second (ops/sec). - For volumes on all-SSD aggregates or FabricPool (composite) aggregates, events are triggered only when the latency is greater than 1 ms and the IOPS are more than 100 ops/sec. - Identifies the cluster component in contention.